Editorial: Family Standards Disclosure: Affiliate Policy

 Maenam and Lipa Noi offer the shallowest, calmest water for toddlers.
 Choeng Mon adds a protected horseshoe bay.
 Avoid central Chaweng for infants due to noise, traffic, and deeper surf near the main strip.

-Maenam — our home beach
+Maenam — our family beach

 Calm north-coast sand, local morning market, hospitals within 15 minutes.
 Best for families and long-stay nomads.
 Mid-range resorts: Bo Phut Resort, Melati Beach, Santiburi.